 Want to know more?
 We wrote about Julia (who is a great friend of ours, by the by!) with pride in our feature on Ireland’s Street Food Truck Revolution article but you can also hear her describe what she does in her very own words in the Julia’s Lobster Truck episode of Chew The Fat!

-We interviewed Birgitta and Peter for Chew The Fat, so you can listen back to that episode to hear more.
+We interviewed Birgitta and Peter for Chew The Fat, so you can listen back to that episode to hear much much more.

 Another sliiightly more inland stop on the N67 from Lahinch and Liscannor, Ennistimon is a sleepy town that’s come alive with a burst of food credentials in recent years.
 Though we’ve lamented the recent loss of Niamh Fox’s The Little Fox (thanks Covid-19!) there’s still Pot Duggans and The Cheese Press, An Teach Bia and Oh La La bringing a slice of France to ‘shtymon.